D4ina/LancerRPG-Frontier-Field-Guide/README.md

 A bunch of Titanfall themed Mech Mods

 Better rules and equipment for Pilots so you can Rodeo to your hearts content.

+### KNOWN ISSUSES!

+IT IS A KNOWN ISSUE THAT if you have "The Long Rim Data .lcp" it will override some data on the Atlas frame.
+It is recommended that you disable other .lpc's if you are having issues with data displaying.